7bitcoder/7bitDI/Docs/getting-started.rst

 7bitInjector requires client code and compiler compatible with the C++17 standard or newer.

-Library is officially supported on the following platforms:
+The library is officially supported on the following platforms:

 **Operating systems:**